BCSC 204: Syllabus

 Course Requirements

-- In-class exercises and lab activities (6.5%): This doesn’t require submissions on Blackboard.
+- In-class exercises and lab activities (10%): This doesn’t require submissions on Blackboard.
 You can just show us your completed work while we walk around during the data analysis sessions, and we will keep track of it.
-If you couldn’t finish the in-class work for any reason (e.g., absence from the class due to illness/emergencies or technical issues), email your make-up work to the undergraduate TA (with explanations of why you couldn’t finish it in class) by noon on the next day after the class.
+If you couldn’t finish the in-class work for any reason (e.g., absence from the class due to illness/emergencies or technical issues), email your make-up work to Kathleen (with explanations of why you couldn’t finish it in class) by noon on the next day after the class.
+(Each class is worth 1 point of participation grade).
 However, if you keep running into the same technical issue that prevents you from completing the work and cannot submit it by noon of the next day, let us know and we will help you out.
 (Note that the datasets for the in-class work are different from those used in the lab assignments and lab report.)
 The lab demos are required and also counted as in-class exercises.

 - 3 short quizzes (3% each) (see schedule below for dates): Each quiz contains 5-6 questions (multiple-choice and T/F questions).
 As long as you pay attention to the lectures/lab instructions/lab demo and actively participate in the lab exercises, these quizzes should be easy.